joshlk/robotchinwag.com/_posts/2024-11-08-gradient-of-matrix-multiplicationin-deep-learning.md

 $$

 So, the derivative of $Y$ with respect to $X$ is equal to an element of $A$ only when $i$ and $p$ equal and otherwise zero.
-The above can't be expressed using matrix notation as the tensors are 4-dimensional, but once we use backpropagation (next section), the number of dimensions will reduce, and we will start to use matrixes again.
+The above can't be expressed using matrix notation as the tensors are 4-dimensional, but once we use backpropagation (next section), the number of dimensions will reduce, and we will start to use matrices again.

 I have glossed over many gory details, so I recommend reading my article on [The Tensor Calculus You Need For Deep Learning]({% link _posts/2024-05-03-the-tensor-calculus-you-need-for-deep-learning.md %}).